 Your spoken and written English must be of an adequate standard for postgraduate study.
 If English is not your first language, we recommend that you will need a minimum score of 6.5 under the International English Language Testing System (IELTS).
 Please see the IELTS website for details.
 If you’re not sure whether your English skills are good enough, there is some help and guidance at our Skills for OU Study website.

 This qualification has a required study order, so there is only one pathway.
 This provides you with the opportunity to study with a cohort of peers throughout, while modules and assessment build on one another systematically.

 How long it takes

-You will be able to complete this masters qualification within two years.
-Completion is required within a maximum of 10 years.
+You will be able to complete this masters qualification within two years by studying one module each year.